1937 Provincial Speedway League

 Due to the brevity of the season, teams also competed for the Provincial Trophy in a league format.
 Leicester had already folded before the competition started and as with the league, Belle Vue replaced Liverpool Merseysiders.
 Nottingham won the Provincial Trophy and completed a double by winning the Provincial League Coronation Cup.

-James Stanley Hart (Stan Hart) was killed during a match at Hall Green Stadium between Birmingham and Belle Vue on 25 August.
+Stan Hart was killed during a match at Hall Green Stadium between Birmingham and Belle Vue on 25 August.
 He fell during a heat and was hit by a rider behind.